Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

 In \cite{BoJ13} the question of gluing such local constructions was addressed.
 The objective was to arrive at the virtual fundamental class of $Spin(7)$-instantons in the algebraic-geometric setting.
 This was done by gluing local constructions up to cohomology.
 Different choices of isotropic/negative definite sub-bundles and the cohomological freedom of gluing local charts should not alter the resulting virtual fundamental class, i.e.\@ the cobordism class of the quotient derived manifold.

-In this sequence of papers we have a slightly different point of view.
+Here we have a slightly different point of view.
 Instead of striving for a virtual fundamental class, we are more interested in the correspondence between the moduli space of perfect sheaves (i.e.\@ $SU(4)$-connections in gauge-theoretic terms) and the moduli space of the algebraic-geometric version of $Spin(7)$-instantons on the same Calabi--Yau manifold.
 In terms of derived algebraic geometry this means a correspondence between the total space and the base space of a Lagrangian fibration.
 Here an observation by Tony Pantev, made in \cite{P14}, becomes important.

 He observed that, given a Lagrangian distribution on a derived scheme or a derived stack equipped with a shifted symplectic structure, one can divide by this distribution obtaining another scheme/stack {together with a globally defined graded potential}.
 The critical locus of this potential is the original scheme/stack.
 If the distribution happens to be the tangent distribution to a morphism, and, moreover, the domain and codomain of this morphism have isomorphic reduced schemes, then the codomain will be the quotient of the domain by the distribution.